Bhart97/CDE-project/README.md

 # CDE-project
-Project name: CDE Project
+## Project name: CDE Project

-Description: Project to demostrate understanding of cloud engineering by hosting a web application on the cloud.
+**Description**: Project to demostrate understanding of cloud engineering by hosting a [web application] on the cloud.
 Components include: cloud computing, storage and database management, virtual networks, security, and cost analysis.

-Scope: Project will be completed using free tier / low-cost services on AWS and will leverage open-source programs (Git, etc.) to complete this project.
-No additional resources will be required and assumes that the student has completed previous training.
-Basic knowledge of command-line tools, Python, and SQL.
+**Scope**: Project will be completed using free tier / low-cost services on AWS and will leverage open-source programs (Git, etc.) to complete this project.
+Assumes basic knowledge from technical track including command-line tools, Python, and SQL.

-Goals:
+**Goals**:
 - Create and successfully run a program
 - Launch and configure EC2 instance and MySQL database.
 - Create a VPC that allows communication between two subnets.